enriquedevs/DE-101-Practices/Practices/session_20_delta_pipeline/README.md

 In this practice you will learn how to use Iceberg and PySpark to create a lakehouse architecture.

+## Pre-requisites

+* Follow the [pre-setup guideline][pre-setup]

+## Before start

+Let's review some tecnologies we used during the pre-setup:

+* `Icerberg` \
+  Iceberg is a high-performance format for huge analytic tables.
+Iceberg brings the reliability and simplicity of SQL tables to big data, while making it possible for engines like Spark, Trino, Flink, Presto, Hive and Impala to safely work with the same tables, at the same time.

+  [Official documentation][iceberg]

+* `MinIO` \
+  MinIO is a high-performance, S3 compatible object store.
+It is built for large scale AI/ML, data lake and database workloads.
+It is software-defined and runs on any cloud or on-premises infrastructure.
+MinIO is dual-licensed under open source GNU AGPL v3 and a commercial enterprise license.

+  [Official documentation][minio]

+* `PySpark`
+  PySpark is the Python API for Apache Spark.
+It enables you to perform real-time, large-scale data processing in a distributed environment using Python.
+It also provides a PySpark shell for interactively analyzing your data.

+  [Official documentation][pyspark]

 ## What you will learn

 * Use MinIO as a local replacement for S3